can use this mineral are

 |Colour (D65/ 10°) L*||93 – 96||[-]|

-Silica Sand and Silverbond are the product names for Sibelco’s quartz-based products.
+Silica Sand is the product name for Sibelco’s quartz-based products.

 - Coarse particles can provide anti-slip properties and texture

 - Excellent outdoor durability

 - Excellent chemical resistance